mvolkmann/blog/src/python/python-compared-to-js.md

 - performance
 - ability to run in web browsers (clients) and from command-line (servers)
+- great support for asynchronous code
 - more compact syntax for functional programming (ex. functools vs. reduce)
-- great support for asynchronous code

 cons:

 - still in transition from require to import syntax in Node.js
+- type coercions can result in surprising results if not familiar with them

 Python: